Going Concern and Liquidity

 |Going Concern and Liquidity||

-As of September 30, 2022, and December 31, 2021, the Company had $34,357,237 and $140,477,586, respectively, in unrestricted cash and cash equivalents available to fund future operations.
-The Company’s capital requirements will depend on many factors, including the pace of our growth, ability to manage medical costs, the maturity of our members, and our ability to raise capital.
-The Company will need to use available capital resources and/or raise additional capital earlier than currently anticipated.
+As of September 30, 2023 and December 31, 2022, the Company had $52.6 million and $17.5 million, respectively, in unrestricted cash and cash equivalents available to fund future operations.
+The Company’s capital requirements will depend on many factors, including the pace of the Company’s growth, its ability to manage medicalcosts, the maturity of its members, and its ability to raise capital.
+The Company may need to use available capital resources and/or raise additional capital earlier than currently anticipated.
 When the Company pursues additional debt and/or equity financing, there can be no assurance that such financing will be available on terms commercially acceptable to the Company.
-If the Company is unable to obtain additional funding when needed, it will need to curtail planned activities in order to reduce costs, which will likely have an unfavorable effect on the Company’s ability to execute on its business plan, and have an adverse effect on its business, results of operations and future prospects.
+If the Company is unable to obtain additional funding when needed, it will need to curtail planned activities in order to reduce costs, which will likely have an unfavorable effect on the Company’s ability to execute on its business plan, and have an adverse effect on its business, results of operations, and future prospects.
 As a result of these matters, substantial doubt exists about the Company’s ability to continue as a going concern within one year after the date the financial statements are issued.
-The accompanying condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.
+The accompanying unaudited interim condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.

 The entire disclosure when substantial doubt is raised about the ability to continue as a going concern.
 Includes, but is not limited to, principal conditions or events that raised substantial doubt about the ability to continue as a going concern, management's evaluation of the significance of those conditions or events in relation to the ability to meet its obligations, and management's plans that alleviated or are intended to mitigate the conditions or events that raise substantial doubt about the ability to continue as a going concern.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef